preshengr/Shell_classes/Notes.md

 * It is expidient to note that "One important difference between Windows and Unix-like operating systems such as Linux is that Linux does not employ the concept of drive letters.
 While Windows drive letters split the file system into a series of different trees (one for each device), Linux always has a single tree.
 Different storage devices may be different branches of the tree, but there is always just a single tree".

 #### PWD (PRINT WORKING DIRECTORY)
-* The 'pwd' Command allows you to print the current working directory. it is very important because it helps us know exactly where we are in the linux system.
+The 'pwd' Command allows you to print the current working directory. it is very important because it helps us know exactly where we are in the linux system.
-  * To use this command we simply type:
-	'pwd' and Press enter on the keyboard.
+  * To use this command we simply type: 'pwd' then Press enter on the keyboard.

+#### CD (CHANGE DIRECTORY)
+The 'cd' command is used to change working directory either forward or backward depending on where you want to be at a given time.
+This command is typed followed by the pathname we would like to move to or simply put the directory we would like to work in.